micromouseuci/UCI-Micromouse/README.md

  <details>
  <summary><strong>Schematic Reference</strong></summary>
+ <p>This is the schematic for Micromouse at UCI's PCB.
+The parts are listed below the image, with the labels in parentheses.
+Below the labels are further explanations of each circuit so that you can get an understanding of how each circuit works and why we included them in the PCB</p>
  <img src="https://github.com/micromouseuci/UCI-Micromouse/blob/master/images/Schematic.PNG">

 * [__SN754410NE__](https://www.digikey.com/product-detail/en/texas-instruments/SN754410NE/296-9911-5-ND/380180) _(U2)_ - Motor driver, used to control the speed and direction of the two motors.